-Sakac Hall is a freshman residence hall with fitness, computer, and laundry rooms and television lounges.
+Sakac Hall is a freshman residence hall with fitness, computer, and laundry room and television lounges.

-The Villa, an historic Gothic Revivalist mansion built in the 1840s, was on the original Van Duzer estate sold to the Sisters in 1913.
+The Villa Madonna, an historic Gothic Revivalist mansion built in the 1840s, was a part of the original Van Duzer estate sold to the Sisters in 1913.
 This building used to house the entire College.
+It houses the Office of the President and the Admissions office.
 The James Finn Cotter Library is on the ground floor.